rubycocoa/rubycocoa/doc/index.md

   * Exploration of a Cocoa object's features with `irb` interactively
   * Prototyping of a Cocoa application
   * Writing a Cocoa application that combines good features of Ruby and Objective-C
-  * Wrapping Mac OS X's native GUI for a Ruby script
+  * Wrapping macOS's native GUI for a Ruby script

 ## Latest Release